tetyanaloskutova/TetyanaWSS2017/readme.md

+﻿# WikiMap

-﻿# WSS2017 WikiMap Project by Tetyana Loskutova
+Project by Tetyana Loskutova

-(*what your project is about*)
-Semantic maps are maps or webs of words.
-The purpose of creating a map is to visually display the meaning-based connections between a word or phrase and a set of related words or concepts.

-## WikMap Project Goals
-a nice cheatsheet can be found here: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
+WikiMap project is a Wolfram Language implementation of  a semantic topic map for Wikipedia.

+## Statement of the problem
+Wikipedia contains a large amount of knowledge, which can be associated with different domains.
+Given the amount of data, it is impossible to grasp the scope of the knowledge coverage without some kind of automation.
+The goal of this project is to group the articles by subject domains and display them on a topic map, which will allow to estimate meaning-based connections between domains.

+## Solution outline
+The core of the solution is a zoomable graph with the main nodes corresponding to the knowledge domains (TODO: what are knowledge domains?
+Can they be approximated by wikipedia portals or categories?
+Perhaps, classification by article title and category).
+The main nodes are interlinked and the strength of the link is proportional to the number of cross-references between domains.
+Within main nodes, further zoom is permitted to open topic maps of the node (same structure as the top level).

-## (* how to run your code *)
+## TODO: (* how to run your code *)
-## (* examples, code documentation, etc *)
+## TODO: (* examples, code documentation, etc *)

-## Organize your code
-in this repository you will find 2 different ways to organize your code, the simple way and the programmer way.

-### The programmer way
-I prepared a very simple project paclet you can use, it provides a way to organize your code and your data

-1. the code is in paclet in `starthere/Project` folder
-2. raw source data can be put in `starthere/Project/Assets/` folder
-3. the notebook used for visualization is in `starthere/advanced.nb`